Conner120/troop-chat-public/README.md

-# Scout-Hub moved from private
+# troop chatmoved from private
 ## Repository for the docker images for the scout hub  web app
 * auth
 * resigtration